jayashreejambulingam2008-png/M1/README.md

 # RESULT:
-Thus the program to read A values and check whether A is positive number or not has been executed successfully.
+Thus the program to check whether the grade is A grade using simple if statement has been executed successfully.